floydpink/harimenon.com/source/_posts/2013-05-29-a-proud-owner.md

 ---

-I am now a proud owner of a brand-spnking new [Mackbook Pro](http://store.apple.com/us/configure/MD103LL/A), thanks to my dear wife's birthday gift last week ! :o)
+I am now a proud owner of a brand-spnking new [Macbook Pro](http://store.apple.com/us/configure/MD103LL/A), thanks to my dear wife's birthday gift last week ! :o)

 And she did not spoil any fun by keeping it a closely guarded secret until the last minute.